luerhard/chapter_regression_and_artifical/main.md

 Along with those new data sets, data sources, and an explosion in available computing power, new techniques for analysing social phenomena developed rapidly, often by integrating knowledge from other disciplines into an emerging field of computational social science (CSS) [@heibergerInstallingComputationalSocial2016, see also Kashyap et al. in this volume].

 Social scientists increasingly use tools from CSS [@lazerComputationalSocialScience2020] and, in particular, [!ml].
-Methods subsumed under [!ml] can be described as "a class of flexible algorithmic and statistical techniques for prediction and dimension reduction" [@grimmer:MachineLearningSocial.2021, 396].
+Methods subsumed under [!ml] can be described as 'a class of flexible algorithmic and statistical techniques for prediction and dimension reduction' [@grimmer:MachineLearningSocial.2021, 396].
 Applications of [!ml] comprise some of the most important technological innovations in recent years, for instance, gene prediction or search engines [@jordan:MachineLearning.2015].
 No problem seems too complex as long as researchers have enough (i.e., very large) data.
 Even previously unsolvable questions might be solved, e.g., how to maintain high-temperature plasma for nuclear fusion [@degraveMagneticControlTokamak2022].